hpe-storage/scod/docs/learn/hpe_storage_k8s/index.md

 kubectl config view
 ```

-Check that kubectl and the config file is properly configured by getting the cluster state:
+Check that `kubectl` and the config file are properly configured by getting the cluster state.

 ```
 kubectl cluster-info
 ```

-If you see a URL response, kubectl is correctly configured to access your cluster.
+If you see a URL response, `kubectl` is correctly configured to access your cluster.

 The output is similar to this: